PhantomInsights/reddit-bots/README.md

 * BeautifulSoup - Used to perform web scraping.
 * PRAW - Makes the use of the REddit API very easy.
 * Requests - Used to make GET requests.
+* xlrd - Used to read .xls files.

 ## AutoPoster